Our fish welfare initiatives are comprehensive and cover every part of our farming value chain.

 During sea transfer, dead fish are controlled for mechanical damage that may have been inflicted in connection with the transport.
 If it turns out that there is presence of mechanically inflicted wounds, a review of the delivery process will be taken.

-When fish are crowded during various forms of handling, we have our own procedure that describes how this is to be carried out to ensure fish welfare.
+When fish are crowded during various forms of handling, we have our own handling policies describing how this is to be carried out to ensure fish welfare.

 In all non-medical lice treatments, welfare screening of the fish is performed before and after it has been treated.
 In this way, we have documentation of the impacts for the fish, and whether measures may need to be taken to reduce the negative consequences or not.